shiblon/entroq/README.md

 ### In-Memory Backend

-The `mem` backend allows your `EntroQ` instance to work completely in-process.
-You can use exactly the same library calls to talk to it as you would if it were somewhere on the network, making it easy to start in memory and progress to persistent and/or networked implementations later as needed.
+The `eqmem` backend allows your `EntroQ` instance to work completely in-process.
+You can use exactly the same library calls to talk to it as you would if it were somewhere on the network, making it easy to start in memory and progress to database or networked implementations later as needed.

 The following is a short example of how to create an in-memory work queue: